 Cranial osteopathy is really amazing at unwinding these patterns you are describing in your baby.
 By very gently working on the babies head, spine and low back they will lengthen out and find laying on their back easier.
 Mothers always mention that after the treatment their baby is happier just laying by themselves, not crying, under their play gym on in their cot or on a blanket.
 This can give you some much need time to get a few personal things done or even get to the loo or have shower without a crying baby in the background.

 This is a classic back arching baby.
 Her birth was long and at the end stages she had a lot of contractions where she didn’t move much and so she got pushed into this pattern.
 Cranial osteopathy gently unwinds this arching pattern and make the baby much happier and able to lay on her back.

-Disclaimer: Osteopaths are not allowed to say they can “treat” specific baby conditions, such as colic because basically no paid for research has been done showing it can help.
+Disclaimer: Osteopaths are not allowed to say they can “treat” specific baby conditions, such as colic because no paid for research has been done showing it can help.
 What we actually have is 1000’s of parents spreading the word that their baby has benefitted in some way.
-I want to make it clear that a cranial osteopathy treatment looks at the baby as a whole, not as treating a “colic baby” or “reflux baby” anyway.
-Having said this probiotics have scientifically been studied to ease colic, so in this instance it would formally allowed for me to say that probiotics help colic.
-I use probiotics very often within my holistic approach to helping babies.
+Cranial sacral treatment looks at the baby as a whole, not as treating a “colic baby” or “reflux baby” anyway.
+Having said this probiotics have scientifically been studied to ease colic, so in this instance it would be allowed to say that probiotics help colic.
+Probiotics are used very often within the holistic approach to helping babies.